akeneo/Dockerfiles/akeneo-nginx/README.md

 $ docker run --name nginx -d nginx
 ```

-### Use this image with docker-compose
+### Use this image with Docker Compose

-Instructions for docker-compose can be found [here](https://github.com/damien-carcel/Dockerfiles/blob/php-5.6/COMPOSE.md).
+The easiest way to use these images is [Docker Compose](https://docs.docker.com/compose/).
+You can found detailed explanations [here](https://github.com/damien-carcel/Dockerfiles/blob/master/COMPOSE.md).

 ## License